PROFESSIONAL VERSION

 Overview of Leukocyte Disorders in Animals

 The leukogram, a component of the CBC, is an organized tabulation of the total nucleated cell concentration, along with the concentrations of specific WBC types present in the blood sample, also known as the WBC differential.
-Knowledge of species-specific WBC physiology and the influence of disease processes form the basis for interpreting abnormalities of the leukogram to inform a diagnosis.
+Knowledge of species-specific WBC physiology and the influence of disease processes forms the basis for interpreting abnormalities of the leukogram to inform a diagnosis.
 However, most leukogram interpretations define a process rather than a specific diagnosis.
-Processes generally fall into four groups: 1) transient physiologic responses that alter vascular hemodynamics; 2) inflammatory, infectious, and immunologic responses; 3) bone marrow responses to injury; and 4) hematopoietic cell neoplasia.
-(Also see White Blood Cells:.)
+Processes generally fall into four groups:

 For More Information